quicwg/ops-drafts/draft-ietf-quic-applicability.md

 fall back to some other transport protocol.
 In the case of HTTP, this fallback is TLS 1.3 over TCP.

-The IETF TAPS specifications {{ID.ietf-taps-arch}} describe a system with a common API for multiple protocols and some of the implications of fallback between these different protocols, specifically precluding fallback to insecure protocols or to weaker versions of secure protocols.
+The IETF TAPS specifications {{I-D.ietf-taps-arch}} describe a system with a common API for multiple protocols and some of the implications of fallback between these different protocols, specifically precluding fallback to insecure protocols or to weaker versions of secure protocols.